abhising10p14/Symmetric-Matrix/README.md

 	This contains all the required test cases which checks the utility of all the inbuilt functions where both the SymMat and the Eigen::Matrix have been used.

+4. A checking_the_time.cpp

+   This file compares the time taken for performing operations like multiplications of very large sized matrices.

 How to use this class and compile it?